New Version for an Essential Standard

 Helping our customers comply with MIL-STD-810H

-Vibration Research is committed to supporting customer success.
-Part of that is understanding important test standards and then making it easy to drive tests that fit those standards.
+Vibration Research is committed to supporting our customers’ success.
+This includes understanding important test standards and making it easy to drive tests to fit those standards.

-We’ve already spent significant time with MIL-STD-810H, working to put the new test profiles into the current version of VibrationVIEW software.
-You’ll be able to find those test profiles in the screen below, with MIL-STD-810H added below MIL-STD-810G.
+We’ve spent a significant amount of time with MIL-STD-810H, working to put the new test profiles into the current version of the VibrationVIEW software.
+Here are the changes in MIL-STD-810H on which VibrationVIEW has concentrated: